Consumer choice: Use value

-In Marx's critique of political economy, any labor-product has a value and a use value, and if it is traded as a commodity in markets, it additionally has an exchange value, most often expressed as a money-price.
+In Marx's critique of the political economy, any labor-product has a value and a use value, and if it is traded as a commodity in markets, it additionally has an exchange value, most often expressed as a money-price.
 Marx acknowledges that commodities being traded also have a general utility, implied by the fact that people want them, but he argues that this by itself tells us nothing about the specific character of the economy in which they are produced and sold.

-Labor-leisure tradeoff
+Labor-leisure trade-off

-One can also use consumer theory to analyze a consumer's choice between leisure and labor.
-Leisure is considered one good (often put on the horizontal axis) and consumption is considered the other good.
-Since a consumer has a finite amount of time, he must make a choice between leisure (which earns no income for consumption) and labor (which does earn income for consumption).
+Consumer theory is also relevant when considering the trade-off between labour and leisure, allowing us to examine the choices made based on consumers preferences and constraints.
+In this analysis, labour and leisure are both considered goods.
+Since a consumer has a finite amount of time, they must make a choice between leisure (which earns no income for consumption) and labor (which does earn income for consumption).
+Using this method the opportunity cost of their decisions can dictate consumers actions.